Zungeni Mountain skirmish: Analysis

 Laband regards the unknown Zulu commander during the skirmish at Zungeni to have displayed excellent tactical command skills and the ability to innovate, which he considers was lacking in the elderly commanders of the Zulu royal army who defaulted to assaults on fortified positions.
-Laband notes that at Zungeni the Zulus deployed skirmishing and enfilading tactics and made good use of cover and difficult terrain to engage the technologically superior British force.
+Laband notes that at Zungeni, the Zulus mitigated the British technological advantage by good use of cover and terrain and the employment of enfilading fire.
 This was particularly effective when Zulu marksmen, such as those with pre-war experience of work with hunting parties, were employed with modern weapons such as captured Martini-Henry rifles.

-Laband notes that the skirmish at Zungeni Mountain showed the limitations of the use of regular cavalry armed with melee weapons against the Zulu.
+Laband notes the skirmish at Zungeni Mountain showed the limitations of the use of regular cavalry armed with melee weapons against the Zulu.
 The lancers' large horses were also ill-suited to the terrain of Zululand when compared with the cobs and ponies preferred by the irregulars.
-The lancers performed well in the latter stages of the Battle of Ulundi when they rode down withdrawing Zulu forces on an open plain but they were not the right choice for engaging a fresh force of firearm-wielding skirmishers in rough ground.
-Laband regards the order by Marshall for the lancers to engage at Zungeni as a mistake, given that the objective of burning eZulaneni had already been achieved.
+The lancers performed well in the latter stages of the Battle of Ulundi when they rode down withdrawing Zulu forces on an open plain, but they were not the right choice for engaging a fresh force of firearm-wielding skirmishers in rough ground.
+Laband regards the order by Marshall for the lancers to engage at Zungeni as a mistake, given the objective of burning eZulaneni had already been achieved.

-The lancers were armed with carbines and trained to use them dismounted, in a similar manner as Buller's irregulars but considered it an inferior form of combat used by lesser mounted troops.
+The lancers were armed with carbines and trained to use them dismounted, in a similar manner as Buller's irregulars, but considered it an inferior form of combat used by lesser mounted troops.
 The lancers had only arrived in Southern Africa in April 1879 and reached Natal in May.
 They had had little chance to adapt to local conditions and Zulu tactics.
 A Times of Natal correspondent and eyewitness to the skirmish compared the tactics of the lancers unfavourably with that of the irregulars, though he commended their gallantry and discipline.
 Engagements such as the action at Zungeni Mountain, together with the skirmish that resulted in the death of the Prince Imperial, were successful in locally and temporarily disrupting the activities of the British and causing embarrassment to Chelmsford, but ultimately had no effect on the outcome of the war.